tempestsbox/ttb/README.md

 https://tempestsbox.github.io

 ### Troubleshooting and Reporting Issues
-Before reporting: Try if you can reproduce your issue when using a freshly setup world using the latest version of Minecraft in vanilla, TTB: Reborn (with default configuration), and no other data packs.
-This can already give insights on whether your version (TTB: Reborn actively supports 1.16+) or another data pack is involved in the issue.
+Before reporting: Try if you can reproduce your issue when using a freshly setup world using the latest version of Minecraft in vanilla, TTB (with default configuration), and no other data packs.
+This can already give insights on whether your version (TTB actively supports 1.16+) or another data pack is involved in the issue.
 When reporting: You can submit a bug report through the [issue tracker](https://github.com/tempestsbox/ttb/issues).